developerjaym/drawly/Readme.md

 - I used Lighthouse in the Chrome devTools to audit my site.
 It helped me fix some performance and a11y issues.
 - I used lots of semantic HTML (I've got menu, fieldset, legend, label, header).
 I still need to do better here, though.
 - When my classes/functions got too big, I split them up.
 I think I still need to split up my MenuComponent and CanvasComponent.
 They've gotten sizable.
 - I used OOP extensively.
-I have a bunch of classes, each with a different purposes.
+I have a bunch of classes, each with a different purpose.
 - My classes have private variables (```#imPrivate```) to prevent unwanted modification.
 - I used static properties of classes (like an Enum).
 This is to prevent typos, especially in my switch cases.